 I have found the built-in focus stacking to be remarkably accurate.
 So why would you opt for bracketing vs. stacking?
 Here are a couple of reasons:

 - The stacked image is trimmed.
 Regardless of subject, which lens you use, or whether you use a tripod or not, the final stacked image is trimmed along all four edges.
-The final image remains the same size (5184 x 3888px for the E-M1 Mark II), which means some interpolation must be going on.
+During bracketing mode you will see a thin black rectangle in the viewfinder.
+Everything outside that rectangle will be trimmed.
+The final image remains the same size however (5184 x 3888px for the E-M1 Mark II), which means some interpolation must be going on.
 This must be taken into account when composing the shot.

 - Details vs distance.
 The fungus below had countless stalactite-like fingers and was about 15 cm from front to back, a fair distance for a macro shot.
-I attempted to use the stacking feature, which only brackets and stacks 8 photos.
+I attempted to use the stacking feature, which only bracketed and stacked 8 photos when using the E-M1 Mark II.
 After some experimenting with the focus differential settings I had to compromise.
 I could capture the details of the front fingers but loose the details in the back, or I could capture the entire distance, but have too much interpolation that would blur out some of the fingers.
 Not willing to compromise I opted to use bracketing instead.